jamie2210/CI_MS3_RR/README.md

 ### __Project Goals__

-The decided to create Rave Reviews based on my love for Drum and Bass as teenager and into my early 20's.
+I decided to create Rave Reviews based on my love for Drum and Bass as a teenager and into my early 20's.
 My friends and I are always discussing raves we've been to and the sets from them.
 Sharing our favourite tunes and sets so I thought it would be great to have a place all these recordings and memories could be stored.

-In a sense this would be like a Facebook page but specifally for Drum and Base enthusiasts where they can review raves, comment on others and share their favourtie sets.
+In a sense this would be like a Facebook page but specifically for Drum and Bass enthusiasts where they can review raves, comment on others and share their favourite sets.

 ### __User Stories__

 #### __Target Audience__

-Target audience is for anyone with in interest in Drum and Base, while raves are for 18-year-olds an over, the age one appreciate the music and experiences from fellow enthusiasts is any age so it would be restrictive to set a specific target audience.
+Target audience is for anyone with an interest in Drum and Bass.
+While raves are for 18-year-olds and over, the age one can appreciate the music and experiences from fellow enthusiasts is any age, so it would be restrictive to set a specific target audience.
 That said, I would imagine it will appeal mostly to those aged 16 - 50 as those are the ages that will have experienced joys of Drum and Bass and the raves most since it's birth in the mid 90's.

 #### __First Time Visitor Goals__